4 A.M. Reflections on the Monster Energy Drink Warning Label

 Pregnant Women or Women Who Are Nursing: If you are pregnant and your shopping list includes a 12-pack of Monster Energy Drink, the cashier at Safeway should go ahead and provide you with a list of items that you can and cannot bring with you during prison visitation hours.
 Because cell block eight will be your child’s future address if you consider energy drinks an important part of prenatal development.
 Of course, your familiarity with those items you can and cannot bring with you on visitations is probably already well established from your frequent trips to visit your child’s father.

-Women Who Are Nursing: I imagine that the milk of women who are nursing while slamming Monster Energy Drink tastes not unlike battery acid and has a similar consistency.
-I also imagine that it comes shooting forth like water from a high-pressure washer at those coin-op car washes.
+Women Who Are Nursing: I imagine that the milk of women who are nursing while slamming Monster Energy Drink tastes not unlike battery acid and I also imagine that it comes shooting forth like water from a high-pressure washer at those coin-op car washes.
 And while that’s pretty fucking awesome, it’s probably another reason why Monster Energy should be fortified with RU 486 so that pregnant women who believe that it’s a good idea to consume inordinate amounts of caffeine and synthesized vitamins might spare the community at large one more future parole violation.